aijurist/static-timetable/timejava/README.md

 # Timetable Scheduler with OptaPlanner

 This project is a Java implementation of a timetable scheduling system using OptaPlanner.
-It migrates the functionality from a Python-based solution using OR-Tools to a Java-based solution using OptaPlanner.
+It uses a simplified configuration with the OptimizedTimetableConstraintProvider for efficient scheduling.

 ## Project Structure